smarc-project/imc_ros_bridge/README.md

 For some vehicle named `$VEHICLE`.
 In this repo, we have three vehicles available: `sam-auv`, `lolo-auv` and `imc_ros_bridge`.

+### IMPORTANT NOTE

+The bridge should be running on the same physical device as Neptus.
+This is a current limitation due to IP address shenanigans that is planned to be fixed eventually.
+Both for physical and simulated vehicles, Neptus and bridge must run on the same device.

 ### Adding a vehicle to Neptus

 An arbitrary integer `$NUMBER` is used by Neptus as a convention to group together similar vehicles.